Opportunities for students and teachers

 Any paintings that have been done on canvas should have the sides of the canvas finished off.
 The most common way to do this is the just paint the sides.
 You could either paint it solid black, or one of the dominant colours of the painting or carry the work off on to the sides of the painting.

-Another method is to frame the canvas or alternatively, attach strips of wood to the sides as to create a frame.
+Another method is to frame the canvas or, attach strips of wood to the sides to create a frame.
 The frame should be deep enough so that the canvas fits in flush with the frame.

 Works on Masonite, canvas board, wood panels or foam core

 Any work that is done on Masonite, canvas board, hardboard, foam core or similar surfaces must be framed.
 These types of materials are thin and can easily be framed.
 It's a good idea to deal with them as you would paper.
 For a thick wood panel, you can sand the sides and treat it like canvas by painting them.

 Works on Paper

 Paintings, drawings, photographs, collages or any other medium on paper must be framed.
 Adding a matte board finishes the framed artwork.
 If the paper has deckled edges you can attach the paper to matte board and float it within the frame.